johsteffens/beth/README.md

 Runtime type information is represented as hash value of the (text-based) identifier.
 A perspective stores this type-hash value about itself and another about the object it describes.
 Optionally, an object may also store its type-hash as first value (type `aware_t`).
 Such an object is considered *self-aware*.
 Advanced abstraction is available allowing type-oblivious coding and advanced runtime error checks.
 Most perspectives offer functions for self-aware objects (infix `_a_`), where the required perspective need not be known in advance but is retrieved automatically.

 ### Memory Management & Garbage Collection
 Beth has its own memory manager with integrated reference manager.
 Both components work closely together providing efficient garbage collection based on reference-counting.
 A special design-feature is the overhead-free (near) O(1) root-address-determination from any pointer adressing an embedded element of the object.
 This allows garbage collection, even after all direct pointers to the object have been released while only pointers to its elements remain in use.
 Once the last such element-reference is released, the enveloping instance is automatically determined and destroyed.

 A simplified version of the memory-manager (excluding reference management) was spun-off into a stand-alone solution in project [tbman](https://github.com/johsteffens/tbman).

 ### Xoila
 Xoila (abbreviated 'X') is a highly structured object oriented programming language.
 It is conceived for software projects using beth.
 Its syntax bases on C, borrowing a few familiar syntax elements from higher level languages.
 Beyond that, X has its own syntax, conceived for safe and compact coding and advanced structuring.

 By this time, X has grown into a viable alternative to C or C++.
 It allows designing highly compact, yet well readable source code yielding fast executing programs.
 Considerable portions in Beth have been ported to 'X' because the new code is much better maintainable.

+The language is defined by the compiler [xoico](xoico/README.md), which is itself 100% coded in xoila.
+Xoico and Beth form an ecosystem.
+Xoico compiles X-code into C-code, which it then compiled into machine code using a standard C compiler.

-A program written in X also tends to build significantly faster than comparable C++ code.
+Although building from X code is a 2-stage process, a program written in X still tends to build significantly faster than comparable C++ code.

 X provides many high level features such as polymorphism, reflection, object reference management, object lifetime management, generic dynamic arrays, dynamic arrays of virtual objects, iteration, generic serialization (binary and editable text), namespaces, etc.

-The language is defined by the compiler [xoico](https://github.com/johsteffens/beth/xoico), which is itself 100% coded in xoila.
-Xoico and Beth form an ecosystem.

 Dedicated (pure) X code resides in files with extension *.x.
 X-code can also be embedded in C-header-code, initiated by macro `XOILA_DEFINE_GROUP( <group-name>, <trait-name> )`.

 Key components of the xoila language are `stamp`, `group` and `feature`.

-`stamp` represents an object (or class).
+* `stamp` represents an object (or class).
 It can have member variables and functions.
 A stamp is defined inside a `group`.

-`group` represents a declarative context.
+* `group` represents a declarative context.
 Groups can be nested.

-`feature` represents a virtual function.
+* `feature` represents a virtual function.

-Xoila uses a simple hierarchical namespace-scheme.
+Xoila provides a simple hierarchical namespace-scheme.

-The language is still in development.
-Once it reaches (sufficient) feature-completeness, it will be better documented.
+The language has reached sufficient maturity that some newer libraries inside beth are nearly completely written in `X`.
+Examples: [bcodec](#bcodec), [bmedia](#bmedia), [bhpt](#bhpt).

 # Sub Libraries